fastleansmart/grabana-devcontainer/README.md

 ## Getting started

-Before opening this repo, make sure that you have the [grafana docker container](https://hub.docker.com/r/grafana/grafana) running and the port of it is correctly set in `$GRAFANA_PORT`.
+Before opening this repo, make sure that your target Grafana is already running.
+You could for example use the [grafana docker container](https://hub.docker.com/r/grafana/grafana).

+The port of your instance should be set in `$GRAFANA_PORT`.
+The host URL should be in `$GRAFANA_HOST`.

 Next, you need to open this repository in the existing [devcontainer](https://code.visualstudio.com/docs/devcontainers/tutorial) in VSCode.